raphaelm/python-fints/docs/trouble.rst

 The FinTS specification is long and complicated and in many parts leaves things open to interpretation -- or sometimes implementors interpret things differently even though they're not really open to interpretation.
 This is valid for us, but also for the banks.
-Making the library work with many diffrent banks is hard, and often impossible without access to a test account.
+Making the library work with many different banks is hard, and often impossible without access to a test account.
 Therefore, we ask you for patience when reporting issues with different banks -- and you need to be ready that we might not be able to help you because we do not have the time or bank account required to dig deeper.